se1-1314/xiast-docs/management/quality/Software Quality Assurance Plan.md

 **Documents:**

-Spelling mistakes and other small mistakes can be solved by the person who found it.

 Problems concerning structure and content of documents are communicated to the author.
+Small mistakes (such as spelling mistakes, etc.), are also informed to the author.

 **Source Code:**

-Small typing mistakes can be corrected by the person who found it.

 Whenever a member does not agree with the implementation of a feature or a small function, an issue will be opened and the code will be reviewed by the group.